openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 The second instance binds the item to a switch that uses the hard volume buttons on the remote.
 When the volumes keys are pressed, a "INCREASE" or "DECREASE" will be sent to the item.

-### Transport Storage
+### Integration Storage

-All data used by the transport is stored under the "userdata/neeo" directory  (please note that this directory is shared with the NEEO binding).
+All data used by the integration is stored under the "userdata/neeo" directory  (please note that this directory is shared with the NEEO binding).
 You may backup and restore these files as needed.
 If you restore the directory, you'll likely need to restart openHAB for the new file contents to be applied.

-There are two files being stored by the transport:
+There are two files being stored by the integration:

 1.  discoveredbrains.json will contain the brains that are discovered or manually added from the 'brains' tab.
 As brains are discovered, manually added or removed, this file will be updated.